Powered by Atman Health

 It is not a "wellness" panel or a vitamin-and-supplement consultation.
 It is also not concierge medicine in the membership-fee sense.
 Every test we order has a specific evidence-based reason it changes the plan.
 We do not order what will not change a decision.

-Dr. Deo's clinical training is in cardiology — including the interventional, imaging, and outpatient sides — at Harvard-affiliated institutions.
+Our cardiologists' clinical training is in cardiology — including the interventional, imaging, and outpatient sides — at Harvard-affiliated institutions.
 His research background is in applying AI and genomics to cardiology, including coauthoring some of the foundational work on machine-learning interpretation of echocardiograms.
 That dual background is why this program is structured around the evidence base and the technology that actually moves outcomes — not the version that just looks impressive.

 Frequently Asked Questions